JohanKnarreborg/OWF_OM_OPTIMIZATION/README.md

 Either Gurobi or HiGHS solver.

 ## Output analysis
 The output from each model can be explored using the output analysis notebook.
+Here example plots for an output analysis is available.

+#### model output
+The model outputs a number of files containing information about all model decisions.
+The model outputs are: r_sm.npy - Bin - [quarters, turbine]    - Whether each turbine has scheduled maintenance performed in each quarter. h_sm.npy - Int - [quarters, turbine]    - How many quarters of scheduled maintenance is remaining for each turbine. r_cm.npy - Bin - [quarters, turbine]    - Whether each turbine has corrective maintenance performed in each quarter. h_cm.npy - Int - [quarters, turbine]    - How many quarters of corrective maintenance is remaining for each turbine.
+Z.npy    - Bin - [CTV, quarters, nodes] - Whether each CTV is at node n in quarter t.
+MC.npy   - Int - [days]                 - Daily to total cost of fuel.
+X.npy    - Bin - [quarters, turbine]    - Whether each turbine is producing in each quarter.
+Rather use r_sm and h_cm to determine if turbine is running.
+This will be zero when no wind is forecasted or zero prices are forecasted.

 ##  Code structure
-The code of the project is developed in Python 3.8 and uses Hydra for configuration management.
+The main OR model is developed in julia.
+All other code for this project has been developed in python 3.12.
 The code is structured as follows:

 ```
 README.md               # This file